jayalfredprufrock/dynamo-box/README.md

     for safer typings and less reliance on dynamon.
 -   alternatively, provide strongly-typed "condition builder"
 -   ability to create tables (or definitions) based on config
--   prevent specifying same property for both partition/sort key at compile time (is that even possible?)
--   prevent specifying extraneous properties in projection array